Posted in

 • ✅ Understanding of the 4 pillars of success

-• ✅ Simple nutrition guidelines
+• ✅ Simple nutrition and progress-tracking guidelines

 • ✅ Awareness of common mistakes to avoid